XRPLF/xrpl-dev-portal/content/tutorials/get-started/look-up-transaction-results.md

 {% include '_snippets/tx-metadata-field-table.md' %} <!--_ -->

-Aside from the result code, most of the interesting information is in [the `AffectedNodes` array](transaction-metadata.html#affectednodes).
-Much of what to look for in this array depends on the type of transaction, but at a minimum, every normal transaction (that is, not a [pseudo-transaction](pseudo-transaction-types.html)) modifies the sender's [AccountRoot object][], to destroy the XRP [transaction cost](transaction-cost.html) and increase the [account's Sequence number](basic-data-types.html#account-sequence).
+Most of the metadata is contained in [the `AffectedNodes` array](transaction-metadata.html#affectednodes).
+What to look for in this array depends on the type of transaction, but at a minimum, every normal transaction (that is, not a [pseudo-transaction](pseudo-transaction-types.html)) modifies the sender's [AccountRoot object][], to destroy the XRP [transaction cost](transaction-cost.html) and increase the [account's Sequence number](basic-data-types.html#account-sequence).

 This example shows the full response from step 1 above.
 See if you can figure out what changes it made to the ledger: